DMorford/BibleSB/README.md

 # BibleSB
-A dynamic application designed to enrich Bible study sessions through interactive tools and resources.
-This repository hosts the core code, documentation, and assets to create a seamless and engaging study experience.
-Feel free to customize them to fit your vision!
+Bible Study Buddy is a comprehensive application aimed at enhancing the experience of studying the Bible.
+It offers interactive tools, resources, and features designed to facilitate individual and group study sessions.
+The app includes customizable study plans, note-taking capabilities, and collaborative features that help users dive deeper into their study, fostering a rich and engaging learning environment.